jsperhac/cybertraining-qchem-ws/libra/activate-libra-install.md

 python --version
 ```

-If no anaconda-6 paths, specify:
+If the path is not to an anaconda-6 directory, specify:
 ```
 source /etc/environ.sh
 use anaconda-6